osstotalsoft/rocket-webapp-components/README.md

 > the always-auth=true is required when using Yarn.
 It is not required
 > for npm.

-Listen to this video to see how to install the core and some info about BIT_TOKEN: [Instalation](https://1drv.ms/v/s!AjNJY058hJ8vgRDaejrUUR2cvh4P?e=h9gQqx).
+Listen to this video to see how to install the core and some info about BIT_TOKEN: [Instalation and what is BIT_TOKEN](https://1drv.ms/v/s!AjNJY058hJ8vgRDaejrUUR2cvh4P?e=h9gQqx).

 ### Leverage Bit CLI by using Azure DevOps